gabrielbull/react-router-server/README.md

 > npm install react-router-server --save

 <a name="example"></a>
-## Example
+## Examples

+### Simple example

-A working example is provided in the example directory of this project.
-To try for yourself, you can clone this project and run `npm start`.
+A working simple example is provided in the examples directory of this project.
+To try for yourself, you can clone this project and run `npm run examples:simple`.
 This will provide a server accessible at [http://localhost:3000](http://localhost:3000).

 <a name="usage"></a>